PORTFOLIO

 Pioneer Labs

-In 2024, Erika founded Pioneer Labs, a nonprofit startup engineering microbes for Mars.
+Erika founded Pioneer Labs, a nonprofit startup engineering microbes for Mars.
 We work with hardy critters that can grow robustly even in extreme conditions.
 Pioneer aims to make biomanufacturing ubiquitous, reliable, and green — on Earth and beyond.

 Academic lab